-- (f) Personal Leave to Care for an Immediate Family or Household Member - (i) An employee is entitled to use up to 76 hours personal leave, including accrued personal leave, each year to provide care or support for a member of their immediate family or household who is ill or injured or to provide care or support to a member of their immediate family or household due to an unexpected emergency, subject to the conditions set out in this clause. - (ii) Leave may be taken for part of a single day. - (iii) By agreement between an employer and an individual employee, the employee may access an additional amount of their accrued personal leave for the purposes set out in subclause (f)(i), beyond the limit set out in subclause (f)(i).
-In such circumstances, the employer and the employee will agree upon the additional amount that may be accessed.
+- (f) Personal Leave to Care for an Immediate Family or Household Member - (i) An employee is entitled to use up to 76 hours personal leave, including accrued personal leave, each year to provide care or support for a member of their immediate family or household who is ill or injured or to provide care or support to a member of their immediate family or household due to an unexpected emergency, subject to the conditions set out in this clause.

-(g) Sole Person Accessing Leave
+- (ii) By agreement between an employer and an individual employee, the employee may access an additional amount of their accrued personal leave for the purposes set out in subclause (f)(i), beyond the limit set out in subclause (f)(i).
+In such circumstances, the employer and the employee will agree upon the additional amount that may be accessed. - (g) Sole Person Accessing Leave